webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Further-Mathematics.md

 ---
 aliases:
-- Further Mathematics
+- "Further Mathematics"
 tags:
-- Compendium/CSRD/en/Rules/Abilities
+- Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Enabler
-- Ability/Cost/0
+- Ability/Cost/NA
 - Ability/Tier/High
 - Ability/Categories/Task
 ---

 ## Further Mathematics
+>**Enabler**

 You are specialized in higher mathematics.
 If you are already specialized, choose some other sphere of knowledge to become trained in.
 Enabler.